pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `References a variable`:

-1. reference constant value
+1. reference constant text
-2. variable a
+2. variable number
-3. reference constant called [multi_word_token]
+3. reference variable called [multi_word_token]
 4. constant called [multi_word_token]

 **Português**